rylew2/portfolio-rylew/content/project/card-game.md

 -   Standard 52 card deck
 -   The goal is to end up with the last hand having at least one ace
 -   A dealt hand is 5 cards, and each hand is randomly dealt from the remaining cards in the deck each time the user clicks the `Deal` button.
-    -   If you successfully make it to the final dealt cards, there will be 2 cards in a hand
+    -   If you successfully make it to the final hand without losing, there will be 2 cards in the hand
 -   The game is "over" if all the aces in the deck have been dealt/exhausted before the last hand
 -   The game is considered a "win" if the the last hand contains at least 1 ace
 -   The game can be replayed as many times as needed - there's always a Reset (or `Play Again`) button present